Health Secretary ‘clueless’ on whether 2030 no smoking target is being scrapped

 “Clueless and hopeless.”

-The Department of Health and Social Care (DHSC) said “no decisions have been taken” over the target and denied it had been scrapped.
+The Department of Health and Social Care (DHSC) insisted the target was not being scrapped and said ministers remained “committed” to the smoke-free target.

 Leading medics argue that ministers will miss the target unless further action is taken.